 - 9.7.1 Courses are the basic units of study into which students are registered and for which grades are assigned.
 Each course is assigned a number of credit points.
 Related courses are grouped under a learning domain. - 9.7.2 The number of credit points assigned to a course is indicative of the number of hours of student effort, which include both contact hours and study time.
 In terms of contact hours, one credit point should normally be equivalent to one hour of teaching per week each for 13 teaching weeks in a semester.
-In terms of study time, students are normally expected to engage in no less than 2 hours of independent learning for each contact hour.

-9.7.3 Students have to earn before graduation the number of credit points as required by the programmes of study.
-The minimum and maximum number of credit points is normally within the range of 12 (except summer semester) to 18 for taught courses in a semester for full-time programmes, whereas not more than 11 in a semester for part-time programmes.
+In terms of study time, students are normally expected to engage in no less than 2 hours of independent learning for each contact hour. - 9.7.3 Students have to earn before graduation the number of credit points as required by the programmes of study.
+The minimum and maximum number of credit points is normally within the range of 12 (except summer semester) to 18 for taught courses in a semester for full-time programmes, whereas not more than 11 (up to 12 for students admitted in 2019/20 and thereafter) in a semester for part-time programmes.
 Students are not allowed to take zero credit point/course unless with prior approval.